SPACE RADIATION

 Understanding the space radiation environment for a particular mission profile is becoming increasingly important.
 Commercial off-the-shelf electronic components that aren't resilient to space radiation are now prevalent.
 Longer duration missions to cislunar space, Mars, and beyond are placing astronauts at greater risk of radiation exposure.

-AE9/AP9/SPM trapped radiation models
+trapped radiation

 The AE9/AP9/SPM radiation belt and space plasma specification models were developed by the US Air Force Research Laboratory (AFRL) in collaboration with industry partners.
 They provide estimates of energetic particle flux along with uncertainties as percentiles.

-DLR galactic cosmic radiation model
+galactic cosmic radiation

 The DLR model was developed by the Deutsches Zentrum für Luft- und Raumfahrt (The German Aerospace Center).
 It provides estimates of energetic particle flux, from protons through to Nickel ions.
 It is used as a source term for space radiation shielding calculations and is particularly important outside Earth's magnetosphere.